robotqa/Android-Studio-Plugin-for-Debugging/README.md

 ![RobotQA Plugin Table Page](https://github.com/robotqa/Android-Studio-Plugin-for-Debugging/blob/main/first-page.png?raw=true)

 Follow the opening link.
 When you register our platform we will send token to use on plugin.

+### Get Token From Profile Page

+If you need to find token value, you can find it in "Profile Page".
+Copy that value and use in plugin setting.

 ### Activate device farm connection